Total Tool Changing Time using Average Production Cost Solution

 Parul Keshav has verified this Calculator and 400+ more calculators!

-Total Tool Changing Time using Average Production Cost
+Total Non-Productive Time using Average Production Cost

-Go Total Tool Changing Time = (Batch Size*(Production Cost of Each Component-Cost of A Tool*(Setup Time+Machining Time))-Number of Tools Used*Cost of A Tool)/(Cost of A Tool)
+Go Non Productive Time = (Batch Size*(Production Cost of Each Component-Cost of a Tool*Machining Time)-(Cost of a Tool*Number of Tools Used*Time to Change One Tool)-(Number of Tools Used*Cost of a Tool))/Cost of a Tool

 Total Tool Changing Time using Average Production Cost Formula

-Total Tool Changing Time = (Batch Size*(Production Cost of Each Component-Cost of A Tool*(Setup Time+Machining Time))-Number of Tools Used*Cost of A Tool)/(Cost of A Tool)
+Total Tool Changing Time = (Batch Size*(Production Cost of Each Component-Cost of a Tool*(Setup Time+Machining Time))-Number of Tools Used*Cost of a Tool)/(Cost of a Tool)

-TTCT = (Nb*(Cpr-Ct*(ts+tm))-Nt*Ct)/(Ct)
+Tct = (Nb*(Cpr-Ct*(ts+tm))-Nt*Ct)/(Ct)

-Significance of Total Tool Changing Time
+Components of Tool Changing Time

 How to Calculate Total Tool Changing Time using Average Production Cost?